actionml/harness/install.md

 # Running the Integration Test

 ```
-cd harness/python-sdk
+cd harness/java-sdk
 ./integration-test.sh
 ```

 You may see errors for deleting a non-existent resource or stopping harness when it is not started and this is normal but will not stop the script.
-If the script exits or the diff printed at the end is not blank the test fails.
+If the script exits or the diff printed at the end has no "important differences" then the test passes.

-# Security
+# Security **(This needs to be updated!!!)**

 So far all installation is without any security, which may be fine for your deployment but if you need to connect over the internet to Harness you will need the Authentication/Authorization Server (Auth Server for short) and TLS/SSL.
 The 2 parts are independent; Harness uses Auth to trust the client and the client uses TLS to trust the Harness Server.